madsstoumann/elements/book/Button.md

  [Steve Schoger](https://twitter.com/steveschoger), the excellent designer behind _Refactoring UI_, recently asked on Twitter:

- > Has anyone seen a good pattern for suuporting both "save and stay" and "save and done" when editing a multipgae form?
+ > Has anyone seen a good pattern for supporting both "Save and Stay" and "Save and Done" when editing a multipage form?

  In the image he attached, were three buttons: "Discard changes", "Save changes" and "Done editing".

 If it were up to me, I'd do the saving automatically, without disturbing the user.
-I'd have two buttons.
+I'd then have two buttons.
 A primary button: _"Done editing"_ —  and a secondary button _"Discard changes"_ (and in smaller type: _Since last save_).

  I once had to make a product-card with a built-in _Image Gallery_-component.
 The UX'er wanted the whole card to be clickable **and** navigation-buttons for previous- and next image within.
 Obviously, this is doable, but a bad design-pattern.

- If you need a lot of JavaScript to change the default behaviour of your elements, it typically is a bad design-pattern, and you should challenge the designer / UX'er.
+ If you need a lot of JavaScript to change the default behaviour of your elements, it's often a bad design-pattern, and you should challenge the designer / UX'er.

 ---